weijianxian/Yuro/README_en.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike License (CC BY-NC-SA) - see the [LICENSE](LICENSE) file for details.
+This license allows others to remix, tweak, and build upon your work non-commercially, as long as they credit you and license their new creations under the identical terms.